 “Isle of Dogs” (March 23)

 Wes Anderson’s homage to all things Japanese (and dogs) finds a young boy looking for his dog on the “trash island” where all the strays of a fictional Japanese city have been consigned.
-Featuring the voices of Bryan Cranston, Edward Norton, and Bill Murray, Jeff Goldblum, and Bob Balaban.
+Featuring the voices of Bryan Cranston, Edward Norton, Bill Murray, Jeff Goldblum, and Bob Balaban.
+(Read the review.)

-A homeless teen in Oregon (Charlie Plummer) whose best friend is a failing racehorse named Lean on Pete.
-He sets off on a 1000-mile journey to find his only known relative, an aunt who once lived in Wyoming.
+A homeless teen in Oregon (Charlie Plummer), whose best friend is a failing racehorse named Lean on Pete, sets off on a 1000-mile journey to find his only known relative.
 Based on the novel by Willy Vlautin.
 Plummer (“All the Money in the World”) won the Marcello Mastroianni Award for Best Young Actor at the Cannes Film Fest.

 “Sgt.
 Stubby: An American Hero” (April 13)